-If the virtual appliance does not meet the minimum configuration, you get a warning and you are required to confirm if you want to continue with the current configuration.
+If the virtual appliance does not meet the minimum configuration, you get a warning during the bootstrap of the virtual appliance and you are required to confirm if you want to continue with the current configuration.

-In addition to the above mentioned resources, you need a Linux server with a minimum of 50-GB disk space, to be configured as the repository server.
+If you plan not to use the YUM virtual appliance, you need an Linux server with a minimum of 50-GB disk space, to be configured as the repository server.
 Provisioning for the repository server is optional, it is required to install the HPE Helion and Veritas Continuity patches or updates in the future.